komjum6/ursinakivy/README.md

 # ursinakivy
-Trying to make Ursina work with Kivy
+Trying to make Ursina & Pygame work with Kivy